luca-viola/video-scripts/README.md

 Convert takes a video file as an input, and using a 2-pass ffmpeg encoding it can reduce it to a desired size in megabytes.
-Convert can also manipulate the final audio bitrate, and can resize the final video to a specified resolution,
+Convert can also manipulate the final audio bitrate, and can resize the final video to a specified resolution.
+The command will try to detect the number of logical (hyperthreaded) CPUs on the machine and use it to speed up the process.
+The output will be an .mp4 and .webm files, the .mp4 will use the baseline profile and should be playable out of the box from chrome, edge, safari and Android/iOS devices.

 ###Usage:
 ```